 pip3 install --user -r requirements.txt pip3 install --user pyobjc

 For spell checking you may also need to install the enchant package.
 It comes with a lot of default dictionaries.

 With the dependencies in place, you can launch the

 Right now there isn’t a better integration with macOS available.
 Contributions from someone more familiar with macOS would be very much appreciated.
 See the macOS issue on GitHub.

 Install from PyPi#

 novelWriter is also available on the Python Package Index, or PyPi.
 This install method works on all supported operating systems.

 To install from PyPi you must first have the

 pip commands available on your

 system.
-If you don’t, see specific instructions for your operating system later in this document.
+If you don’t, see specific instructions for your operating system in this documentation on